 Once packaged, the mixes are shipped and stored without cooling until they’re dispensed from soft-serve machines in retail shops, restaurants and cafeterias around the world.

 As a startup, Dairy Products NZ has relied on a small but experienced staff to run its Takanini factory, including experts in food and safety compliance and heat-treatment methods.
 But to streamline and control their workflow, DPNZ needed a Business Management System to optimize their manufacturing and production systems.
-They chose Abel ERP.
+They chose Abel.

 “We certainly shopped around but Abel offered the core manufacturing tools we needed, like batch control, quarantine, traceability and production scheduling,” Mathew says.
 “Abel was also the most engaged company we met.
 Their attitude is very can-do.
 A whole team of Abel experts came out to understand our specialist equipment and ensure we got the best out of our system, and we have.”